DTU-Byg/11034/README.md

 # Advanced Building Information Modelling 11034
 ## Assignments
+The course is divided into 5 modules, each module builds on the previous one to guide you through identifying your use case and the data you need to analyse to create your tool or workflow.
+The course focuses on the IFC schema to provide you with a robust future proof and interoperable understanding of BIM.
 |# |Name         | Description |
 |---------- | ----------- | ----------- |
 | 1 | [IFC Dashboard](https://github.com/timmcginley/11034/tree/main/A1__Dashboard)   | Title       |